Omni-potence/chat-with-multiple-pdfs/README.md

 streamlit run app.py
 ```

+2. If you haven't set up the API key in a `.env` file, enter it in the sidebar when prompted.

-2. Upload a PDF document using the file uploader in the sidebar
+3. Upload a PDF document using the file uploader in the sidebar.

-3. Wait for the document to be processed (a progress bar will show embedding generation progress)
+4. Wait for the document to be processed (a progress bar will show embedding generation progress).

-4. Ask questions about the document in the chat interface
+5. Ask questions about the document in the chat interface.

-5. The AI will search for relevant content in the document and generate responses
+6. The AI will search for relevant content in the document and generate responses.

 ## Performance Considerations